Krutsch/router-dom/README.md

 ### Constructor

 The router class takes an array with at least one entry.
 Only the path is mandatory.
 Either a template or and element will be rendered in your element with attribute `data-outlet`.
-The second argument is the optional object options: it can take a general errorHandler.
+The second argument is the optional object options: it can take a general errorHandler and a formHandler.
+If there is a formHandler, form submits will handled via attributes on the form element and fetch.

 ```js
 const router = new Router([